→ a Comprehensive Step-by-Step Guide for Beginners ←

 Are you sick of seeing the word, “FREE” yet?

-Yes, there are cheaper hosting companies out there, but they don’t include a FREE CDN, eMail accounts, and daily backups of your site.
+Yes, there are cheaper hosting companies out there (by $2 a month), but they don’t include the FREE CDN, FREE eMail accounts for your business, and daily backups of your site.

-And, other hosting companies that are cheaper by only a few dollars a month ARE NOT known to be as FAST, Frustration-Free and Trouble-Free as SiteGround.
+And, these other hosting companies that are cheaper by only $2 a month ARE NOT known to be as FAST, Frustration-Free and Trouble-Free as SiteGround.

 Remember the old saying – “You Get What You Pay For!”